VasiliyMatr/ASM/T06HASH/readme.md

 <img src="data/unoptTime.png" width="500" /><br/>
 <img src="data/fifthTime.png" width="500" />

-## As you can see, profiling tools are quite useful and can help to easily increase code efficiency.
+## As you can see, profiling tools are quite useful.
+They can help to easily increase code efficiency.
 I've changed only about 40 lines (thanks to Intel intrinsics) in my code and it is working ___~30 times___ faster on the test words asset now.